Applicant Tracking and GDPR Compliance: Ensuring Compliant Hiring for EU Candidates

 • EU Representative contact details included in privacy notice

-• AI scoring/screening features audited; Article 22 disclosures added to privacy notice if any are active
+• AI scoring/screening features audited; Article 22 disclosures added to privacy notice if any are active.

 • Human review pathway documented and operationally active for AI-screened candidates